karaage0703/aiyprojects-sample/README.md

 # Licence
-This software is released under the MIT License, see LICENSE.
+This software is released under the Apache License, see LICENSE.

 # References